[HISTORY: Adopted by the Town Board of the Town of Stillwater 11-18-2018 by L.L. No. 6-2018. Amendments noted where applicable.]

 - SOLAR FARM or SOLAR POWER PLANT

-- Energy generation facility or area of land principally used to convert solar energy to electricity, whether by photovoltaics, concentrating solar thermal devices, solar energy equipment/systems or various experimental solar technologies, with the primary purpose of wholesale or retail sales of electricity.
+- An energy-generation facility or area of land principally used to convert solar energy to electricity, whether by photovoltaics, concentrating solar thermal devices, solar energy equipment/systems or various experimental solar technologies, with the primary purpose of wholesale or retail sales of electricity.

 - SOLAR PANEL